manyducksco/dolla/docs/markup.md

 # Markup

+> TODO: Rewrite with more detail in a style matching other docs.

 Dolla creates a tree of views that manage the DOM, updating attributes and recreating parts of the DOM as signal values change.

 ```js